gbouras13/hybracter/README.md

 If you have trouble with Medaka installation, I'd therefore suggest please using `--no_medaka`.

 `hybracter` should still handle cases where Medaka makes assemblies worse.
 If Medaka makes your assembly appreciably worse, `hybracter` should choose the best most accurate assembly as the unpolished one in long mode.

-In hybrid mode, I'd still think the short read polished assemblies should be best but who knows now that Nanopore reads are getting very accurate!

 ## Documentation